MrR0807/Notes/understanding-parquet-file.md

 #### Optimizations

+As stated in previous section, simply storing data in columns wasn't/isn’t sufficient to get the full performance out of column-based stores.
+There are a number of techniques that have been developed over the years that also make a big impact.
+The figure below shows an unoptimised column store performing worse than a row store on a simplified TPC-H benchmark.
+But by the time you add in a number of the optimisations we’re about to discuss, it ends up about 5x faster than the row store [10].

+[]

 All these optimizations, like costs CPU cycles, but if you remember from "History" section, CPU efficiency increase 1000x times while disk seeks only 10x.
 It means there are CPU cycles abundancy which can be exploited.